 Molasses cookies have always been my top choice because they bring me right back to my childhood.
 I grew up helping my mom bake them.
 After rolling the dough in the sugar and watching them bake through the little oven window, my sweet reward was biting into a warm cookie fresh from the oven.
 In addition to the nostalgia, the soft texture paired with cozy molasses puts them above any other cookie.

 Sorry, chocolate chip cookies, you don’t even compare.

 Molasses Cookie Comparison

-Since they’re a favorite, I have plenty gingersnap/molasses cookie recipes on my website and in my cookbooks.
+Since they’re a favorite, I have plenty of gingersnap/molasses cookie recipes on my website and in my cookbooks.
 Most stem from the same-ish recipe with the exception of the crisp variety.
-Let’s review what makes each undeniably delicious:
+Let’s review what makes each one individually and undeniably delicious:

 - Soft White Chocolate Chip Molasses Cookies: Studded with white chocolate chips, these cookies are lusciously soft and mega chewy.
 You’ll love the combination of cozy spices and white chocolate.

 - Soft Gingersnap Molasses Cookies: These extra soft cookies are fat and fluffy!

 - Ginger Pistachio Cookies: I add salty pistachios to my mom’s classic recipe.
 These ginger molasses cookies are soft, salty, sweet, and spiced.
 Find this recipe in Sally’s Cookie Addiction cookbook.

-If I had to chose, I would always reach for my mom’s recipe that lives in Sally’s Baking Addiction cookbook.
+If I had to choose, I would always reach for my mom’s recipe that lives in Sally’s Baking Addiction cookbook.
 Nothing compares to mom’s.

 What Makes These Molasses Cookies Different?

 - Flour: I reduced the flour considerably to yield a flatter cookie.

 - Baking Soda: To avoid a super flat and overly greasy cookie, I increased the baking soda.
 Need that lift!

 - Spices: Same amount.
 This careful blend of ginger, cinnamon, nutmeg, and cloves is exactly what every molasses cookie needs!

 - Butter, Brown Sugar, Egg, + Vanilla: Same amounts.
 Brown sugar is what helps produce the softest molasses cookie ever.
 (In fact, it’s the first thing I changed when making my crisp molasses cookies.)